xanderhieken/xanderhieken.github.io/_posts/2020-03-23-SparkDataWarehouse.md

  - SQL
  - Data Warehousing
 classes: wide
-excerpt: "Creating a Data Warehouse in Spark"
+excerpt: "How to Create a Data Warehouse in Spark"
 header:
   overlay_image: "/assets/DataWarehouseBackground.jpg"
   overlay_filter: 0.3 # same as adding an opacity of 0.3 to a black background